pret/pokered/README.md

 - Cinnabar Lab's Trade Room now features the Trader, who will evolve trade-evolving Pokemon for you!
 - Rock Tunnel has a more workable map, now being easier to go through and having new areas to explore.
 Includes a way to get renewable fossils, items, and other interesting bits and pieces.
 Overall, it makes Flash much more rewarding to bring, showing you where the items and content are instead of being an inconvenience.
 - Diglett's Cave has a more detailed map with Onix, Wiglett, and Wugtrio also appearing!
-- Route 25 has been given a facelift, adding Bill's Lighthouse!
+- Route 25 has been given a facelift, adding Bill's Lighthouse in place of the Sea Cottage.
-- Cinnabar Island is a lot bigger, and has a new location added to it.
+- Cinnabar Island is a lot bigger, with the volcano being added to it.
 The mansion seems different too...
 - Pokemon Tower was shortened, being less intensive and adding room for more maps.
 - Silph Co's pathing was completely overhauled to make navigating it less tedious.
 - Viridian Gym now has a new area once you make Giovanni leave.